-REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934

-OR

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\ to \\\\\

-OR

-□ SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report......

-Commission file number 0-28884

-ELTEK LTD.

-(Exact name of Registrant as specified in its charter and translation of Registrant's name into English)

-Israel

-(Jurisdiction of incorporation or organization)

-20 Ben Zion Gelis Street, Sgoola Industrial Zone, Petach Tikva 4927920, Israel (Address of principal executive offices)

-Amnon Shemer, +972-3-9395025 (phone), +972-3- 9342584 (fax) 20 Ben Zion Gelis Street, Sgoola Industrial Zone, Petach Tikva 4927920, Israel

-(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of each class Ordinary Shares, NIS 3.00 Nominal Value Name of each exchange on which registered NASDAQ Capital Market

-Securities registered or to be registered pursuant to Section 12(g) of the Act: None

-Securities for which there is a reporting obligation pursuant to section 15(d) of the act: None

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report:

-2,028,552 Ordinary Shares, nominal value NIS 3.00 per share (as of December 31, 2017)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act:

-Yes 🗌 No 🖂

-Yes 🗆

-Yes 🖂

-Yes 🖂
+REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SE CURITIES EXCHANGE ACT OF 1934 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 For the fiscal year e nded December 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT ES EXCHANGE ACT OF 1934 For the transition period f rom to OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 Date of event requiring the is shell company report Commission fil e number 0-28884 ELTEK LTD. (Exact name of Registrant as specified in its charter and translation of Registrant's name into English) srael poration or organization) 20 Ben Zion Gelis Street, Sgoola Industrial Zone, Petach Tikva 4927920, Israel (Address of principal executive offices) Alon Mualem, +972-3-9395025 (phone), +972-3-9342584 (fax) 20 Ben Zion Gelis Street, Sgoola Industrial Zone, Petach Tikva 4927920, Israel (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of each class Ordinary Shares, NIS 3.00 Nominal Value Name of each exchange on which registered NASDAQ Capital Market Securities registered or to be registered pursuant to Section 12(g) of the Act: None Securities for which there is a reporting obligation pursuant to section 15(d) of the act None Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 2,028,552 Ordinary Shares, nominal value NIS 3.00 per share (as of December 31, 2018)

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934: No 🖂

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 40 5 of the Securities Act: Yes £ No S If this report is an annual or transition report, indicate by check mark if the registrant is not rec quired to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Yes £ No S Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by S (or for such shorter period that the registrant was required to file such reports), and (2) has be Yes S No € Indicate by check mark whether the registrant has submitted electronically and posted on its opursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 morfiles).
+Yes S No € Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Ex Large accelerated filer $\square$ Emerging growth company $\square$ Accelerated filer □ Non-accelerated filer ⊠

-No $\Box$

-No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\Box$

-Emerging growth company $\Box$

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. 🗆

-† The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.